SimonLitt/jquery-consistent-listbox/README.md

 	$( function() {
 		$('#user_multilistbox').listbox({
 			multiSelect: true,
 			name: 'selected_name', // The HTML `name` attribute identifier.
-Mandatory when there is more than one listbox on one page.
+Mandatory different names when there is more than one listbox on one page.
 			items: [
 				{val: '1', text: 'Item 1', checked: true},
 				{val: '2', text: 'Item 2', checked: true},